steveswinsburg/oracle21c-docker/README.md

 1. Clone `https://github.com/oracle/docker-images`.
 1. Download the Oracle Database 21c binary `LINUX.X64_213000_db_home.zip` from https://www.oracle.com/database/technologies/oracle21c-linux-downloads.html
 1. Put the zip in the `OracleDatabase/SingleInstance/dockerfiles/21.3.0` directory. **Do not unzip it.**
-1. If https://github.com/oracle/docker-images/pull/1576 is not yet merged, edit `OracleDatabase/SingleInstance/dockerfiles/19.3.0/dbca.rsp.tmpl`, and change `totalMemory=2048` to `totalMemory=4000` or whatever value you want.
-1. In Docker Desktop, update the allocated memory to a value more than the value above.
+1. In Docker Desktop, ensure you have a large enough amount of memory allocated.
+These instructions will set the total memory to 4000MB, so make sure Docker has a value higher than that.

 Building
 --------